Vets-Who-Code/Prework/README.md

 # [Prework](https://vetswhocode.io)

 Welcome to prework.
 This will help you prepare for VWC cohort.
-There is a lot of content to consume here, get used to the firehose! 👨🏻‍🚒
+There is a lot of content to consume here, get used to the fire hose! 👨🏻‍🚒

 ## Social Media